AK-Saigyouji/Procedural-Cave-Generator/README.md

 Note that the default map generator can be difficult to use in this third approach, as there are few guaranteed constraints on the output: as such, you will likely need to define your own map generator, using a more structured approach so that you have more control over the resulting cave's structure to make content easier to place.

 A very useful tool for generating run-time caves is the compound module, which allows you to stitch together multiple smaller caves, giving you complete control over the global structure while being highly randomized locally.
-See the readme in Modules for more information about compound modules.
+See the readme in Modules for more information about constructing compound modules.

 ## 4. Acknowledgements